 Otherwise, you are encouraged to enroll in seminars that will fulfill core requirements, especially 675, 655, 605, and 603.

 We are committed to making our program welcoming to students from different parts of the world.
-Our recent cohorts have included students from Mexico, Kazakhstan, Ukraine, Somalia, Colombia, Sweden, Brazil, Germany, South Korea, Japan, and France.
+Our recent cohorts have included students from Mexico, Turkey, Kazakhstan, Ukraine, Pakistan, Somalia, Colombia, Sweden, Brazil, Germany, South Korea, Japan, and France.

 We are aware of the challenges faced by international students as they transition to a graduate program in the United States and strive to smooth their path as much as possible.
 In addition to helping international students negotiate various bureaucratic hurdles as they apply and register to the program, we also strive to provide them financial support in various forms.

 For further information on the application process, financial aid and international student services, please see the following links.